JP Symposium 2020

 A brief outline of the JP is due at 3:00pm nine calendar days after the deadline for announcing your topic and adviser.
 This outline must be signed by your adviser.
 Send an electronic copy to the Undergraduate Administrator with a CC to your adviser, and also to your second reader/co-advisor if your primary advisor's primary appointment is not in the Physics Department.
 Outlines should be prepared in consultation with advisers.
 The outline should make clear the scope of your JP, and it is usually a few sentences of summary plus roughly half a page of outline.

-A draft of the JP is usually due at 3:00pm on Friday of the ninth week of term; see the important dates page for each semester's particular date, since Thanksgiving sometimes interferes.
-Usually the draft deadline coincides with the University's add-drop deadline.
+A draft of the JP is usually due in the tenth week of the term; see the important dates page.
 The draft must be e-mailed to the Undergraduate Administrator with an indication of who your second reader is; even if you have previously identified your second reader/co-advisor, please confirm this choice at the time of turning in your JP draft.
 You should CC your adviser and your second reader/co-advisor so that they too have an electronic copy of your draft.
-The draft will not be graded, but failure to turn one in on time as described will result in the final JP grade being lowered by half a letter grade.
-The adviser will read the draft and return it within a few days with comments that will help you with your endgame for the JP.
+The draft will not be graded, but failure to turn one in on time as described will result in the final JP grade being lowered by one step (for example A- to B+).
+The adviser will read the draft and return it within a few days with comments that will help you with your JP endgame.

 The recommended length for the final JP is 15-20 pages.
 This may seem short for a full-semester effort, but it is an opportunity to produce a really polished document.
 The more mature your own understanding is of your topic, the better you will be at presenting it in a concise and lucid manner.
 Be ready to go through several drafts to achieve the right level.
 Revise, revise, revise!